|

 - Teacher will read chapter

-- Discussion question asked after section read are: “In the story, the Wedgie Woman used, screws, wires, gears and computer chips to build something, what was she building?”, “where else would you find those same materials?”
+seventeen to twenty of the short novel selected - Discussion question asked after section read are: “In the story, the Wedgie Woman used, screws, wires, gears and computer chips to build something, what was she building?”, “where else would you find those same materials?”
 “If you had to build a robot like the Wedgie Woman, what would your robot be used for?”, “what would it do?” |

 An ongoing resource for teachers, parents and students that can be utilized at home or in the classroom.